sausin/signere-sdk/README.md

 ```

 will give you the URL being used by the package.
 If you're in test/local environment, this will return `https://testapi.signere.no/api/events/encryptionkey` and `https://api.signere.no/api/events/encryptionkey` if you're in production.

+### Commands

+This package ships with the artisan command `signere:renew`.
+It accepts an optional argument `--key=` which is either `primary` or `secondary`.

+If nothing is specified, it uses `primary`.
+This is useful to renew your signere keys and can be combined with the powerful [scheduler](https://laravel.com/docs/5.4/scheduling#defining-schedules) that Laravel comes with so you don't have to worry about renewing your keys.
+Just set it up for renewal and forget about it :)

 ## Credits
 * Taylor Otwell and Mohamed Said for the awesome [Horizon](https://github.com/laravel/horizon) package which served as a template for this.